vincentbernat/network-lab/lab-f5-puppet/README.md

 [1]: https://github.com/puppetlabs/puppetlabs-f5

+The module is pulled through submodules.
+Don't forget to do `git submodule update`.

 There is no provision in this lab to get access to the web interface (a SLIRP VDE process would enable that).
 However, everything should be available through the command-line with `tmsh`.